Kieran-Whelan/FrogDog56/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on FrogClient
+- 🔭 I’m currently working on LWWGL
 - 🌱 I’m currently learning C/C++
 - 👯 I’m looking to collaborate on anything interesting
 - 💬 Ask me about how to center a div